Praise the Lord and Pass the Ammunition: Popularization

 The song became extremely popular despite Loesser's belief that "Americans did not want a true war song."
 The song made Variety's best seller list for three months and sold over 450,000 copies in only two months.

 According to his obituary in The New York Times of August 8, 1974, the singer who introduced the song to a popular audience was Robert Rounseville.

 Based on the title of the song and the events that inspired it, American Brandywine artist Walter De Maris (1877–1947) produced a painting of a Pilgrim who has just been shot at with an arrow reaching for his musket.

 In 1942, a recording by The Merry Macs reached number 8 on the Billboard chart, and a version by The Jubalaires reached #10 on the R&B chart on November 14 of the same year.
 The 1942 version by Kay Kyser and His Orchestra reached number 1.
 A portion of the tune is sung while in the Superman cartoon "Jungle Drums" Hitler bows his head from news that Allied forces cut off a major assault of German U-boats.
 Loesser donated his royalties for sale of the song to the Navy Relief Society.

 In later years, the expression has often been used in a satirical manner.
 In the Larry Peerce movie The Incident, a character reminiscing about his army days quotes the phrase to his fiancée Ruby Dee (a black woman involved in the non-violent civil rights movement) to advocate the more militant attitude he claims would be a better way to assert the rights of African-Americans.
-The quote has also been referenced in Loudon Wainwright III's song 'Ready or Not (So Ripe)' on his 1985 album 'I'm Alright' and in the Chicks' song 'Sin Wagon' on their 1999 album 'Fly'.
+The quote has also been referenced in Loudon Wainwright III's song "Ready or Not (So Ripe)" on his 1985 album I'm Alright and in the Chicks' song "Sin Wagon" on their 1999 album Fly.

-In the single "Heartland", from the 1986 album, "Infected", singer/songwriter Matt Johnson has admitted that his lyric: "The ammunition's been passed and the Lord's been praised." is directly derived from American original.

-Kay Kyser's version of the song has made an appearance in multiple video games: the 2010 BioShock 2 published by 2K Games in the official launch trailer and in-game in a makeshift chapel, the 2010 Mafia II published by 2K Games on the in-game Empire Central Radio, and the 2018 Fallout 76 published by Bethesda Softworks on the in-game Appalachia Radio.

 In the 2005 film Man of the House, Texas Ranger Roland Sharp, called on to deliver an inspirational speech at the Hex Rally before the Texas A&M game, concludes his extemporaneous talk with the words, "Praise the Lord and pass the ammunition!", to the cheers of the crowd.